Kofiwusubrempong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 5 This script is used to create an empty file Task 6 This script is used to add executable permission to a file Task7 This script is used to give permission to multiple files
+Task 5 This script is used to create an empty file Task 6 This script is used to add executable permission to a file Task7 This script is used to give permission to multiple files Task 8 This script is used to add executable permission to all users